MicrosoftDocs/architecture-center/docs/guide/hpc/civil-3d-content.md

 |18 vCPU	|1/2|	0.05|
 |36 vCPU|	1|	0.02|

 To compute the cost, multiply the total time by the Azure hourly cost.
-For the current hourly costs, see [Windows Virtual Machines Pricing](https://azure.microsoft.com/pricing/details/virtual-machines/windows/#pricing) or [Linux Virtual Machines Pricing](https://azure.microsoft.com/pricing/details/virtual-machines/linux/#pricing).
+For the current hourly costs, see [Windows Virtual Machines Pricing](https://azure.microsoft.com/pricing/details/virtual-machines/windows/#pricing).

 ## Summary